 Colonel William Grayson (temporary brigade commander at Monmouth)

 The 8th Virginia was composed of ten companies.
 Each one was supposed to have 68 enlisted men led by four officers (captain, 1st lieutenant, 2nd lieutenant, and ensign).
+At least one overenlisted and one underenlisted.
 The overall regiment was commanded by three field officers (colonel, lieutenant colonel, and major) assisted by several staff officers (chaplain, adjutant, surgeon, surgeon's mate, paymaster, and quartermaster).
 One inherited company was composed men on 1-year enlistments that began in December of 1775.
 The other nine companies served 2-year enlistments, beginning in the spring of 1776 and ending at Valley Forge in the spring of 1778.
 An 11th company was raised to replace the 1-year men in 1777.
 Replacements recruited in 1777 served 3-year enlistments.

-The 8th existed from December 13, 1775 to September 14, 1778 when it merged with the 4th Virginia and took that number.
+The 8th existed from December 13, 1775 when it was authorized by the Virginia Convention, to September 14, 1778 when it merged with the 4th Virginia and took that number.

-I have posted an outline of the regiment's structure, listing officers and some enlistment (when I have written about them or heard from descendants).
+I have posted an outline of the regiment's structure, listing officers and some enlisted men (when I have written about them or heard from descendants).
 This is not intended to be a full "roster" of the regiment, but rather a look at its structure, origins, and organization.
+The names of known descendants are in brackets after a soldier's name.
+An alphabetical lift of descendants is available on The Family Page.
+If you would like to be identified with your ancestor, please send an email over the web form.
+Your email address will be linked from your name only if you specifically request it.

 Here are images of all three known Virginia regimental standards, shown together apparently for the first time.
 All three flags are in anonymous private collections but have been exhibited publicly.
 The flag in the middle belonged to the 8th Virginia.
 One of the other flags reportedly belonged to the 3rd Virginia.
 The faded rectangle in the center of the 8th Virginia flag is a consequence of light damage resulting from the way in which it was displayed for many years--it was originally one consistent (salmon) color.
 The flags follow an apparently standard design, but in varying colors.
 The color was the most important distinguishing characteristic of the flags, which were used to help troops stay organized in the smoke and confusion of battle.